Bypolls 2019: With just over 50% success rate, test of survival for Yediyurappa on Oct 21

 While 17 MLAs had been disqualified by then Assembly Speaker K R Ramesh Kumar in July last year under the anti-defection law, bypolls have not been notified for two constituencies Maski and Rajarajeshwari Nagar in view of pending election petitions related to them.

-Following their rebellion, the Congress-JD(S) coalition government headed by H D Kumaraswamy collapsed in July, paving the way for the installation of the BJP government led by Chief Minister B S Yediyurappa.
+The Congress-JD(S) coalition government headed by H D Kumaraswamy collapsed in July following the rebellion and paved the way for the installation of the BJP government led by Chief Minister B S Yediyurappa.

-The bypoll announcement has made the disqualified MLAs jittery and they are hoping for an interim stay by the apex court that would help them contest the elections.
+The bypoll announcement has made the disqualified MLAs jittery and they are hoping the top court would help them contest the elections.

 By-election win crucial for BJP

-Winning most seats in this by-elections is crucial for BJP to stay in power

-The ruling party has a 105 MLAs (including one independent) in the assembly whose current strength is 208 (after 17 disqualifications).
+Winning most seats in this by-elections is crucial for BJP to stay in power.
+The saffron party has a 105 MLAs (including one independent) in the assembly whose current strength is 208 (after 17 disqualifications).

-The actual strength of the assembly is 225 and the halfway mark is 113.

-BJP will need to win at least six seats in the bypolls for 15 constituencies that will go for polls, to remain in power.
+Thestrength of the assembly is 225.
+The halfway mark is 113.
+The BJP will need to win at least six seats in the bypolls for 15 constituencies that will go for polls, to remain in power.